 Jesse Frost is a writer and vegetable farmer in Southern Kentucky, where he lives with his wife and two children on their farm, Rough Draft Farmstead.
 Read more of Jesse’s work here.

 1. Wheelbarrow Harvest Cart (pictured above)

 Harvest carts can be quite useful on big harvest days.
 Unfortunately, we’ve never gotten around to building one.
 Instead, we harvest into bins or totes and stack those in an old wheelbarrow to haul out of the field.

 However, on sunny days, this can be hard on the vegetables, so we’ve devised a hack: We modified our wheelbarrow to include a detachable umbrella for sun protection, along with some hooks for knives and snips.
 Originally, we planned to make the umbrella have a permanent spot that we could put it in as needed, but because the sun is not always in a permanent spot itself, we realized we needed to make it mobile.
 Using a large clip or vice, we can easily adjust the umbrella however we need.

 On my family’s vegetable farm, we make several different foliar sprays—fermented mixtures that boost plant productivity—throughout the year.
 But straining these pungent mixes of compost, leaf matter and water enough to go through our poor little sprayer has always presented a challenge.

-Our solution: We began to pour the fermented mix into a 5-gallon bucket lined with an old feed sack.
+Our hack of a solution: We began to pour the fermented mix into a 5-gallon bucket lined with an old feed sack.
 Then we remove the feed sack and with it comes all the residue, leaving only the fermented liquid, ready to dilute.
 It’s a simple solution but a massive timesaver.
 Plus, no kitchen strainers need to be sacrificed.